Please be aware that we may be required to limit testing in the future if patient volumes surge again.

 You can view and transmit your test result through the Patient First Patient Portal.
 The Patient First Patient Portal instructions, including how to view and transmit your result, can be found by clicking here.

-You may also view and transmit your test result via the portal of the reference lab that performed the test.
+If you had a PCR test, you may also view and transmit your test result via the portal of the reference lab that performed the test.

 COVID-19 is spread person-to-person when infected individuals cough, sneeze, sing or even talk, sending contagious respiratory droplets airborne.
 These droplets can then land on or be inhaled by others who are nearby (within 6 feet).
 These droplets may also contaminate solid surfaces within the room and can get into your body if you touch the surface and then touch your mouth, nose, or eyes.